Terms of Service

-Any modification or cancellation request must be made in writing through our contact form.
+Any modification or cancellation request must be made in writing through our contact form: [email protected]

 Important: Name changes of passengers are not allowed by airlines.
-Should you need to change names and surnames on your booking, you will have to cancel the completed booking 72 hours prior to your check-in time.
+Should you need to change names and surnames on your booking, you will have to contact by email ([email protected]) 24 hours prior to your check-in time.
 For this reason, please pay special attention to the spelling of any passenger names and surnames while filling in your booking forms.
 These must correspond to the names on your travel documents which have to be presented at the airport on the day of your flight.

 Most flight tariffs do not allow for modifications or cancellations, and you will not be granted refunds in such cases.
 This means that a ticket may not be used for a different purpose than that which it was bought for.
 This includes any attempt to use only the return flight included in a booking without having shown up for the outward flight.

 In order to offer the best and widest options for your trip, our system may combine two “one-way” fares instead of one “roundtrip” fare.
 Additionally, in the event of any cancellation or modification of a combined fare, specific conditions of each fare shall apply.

 Passengers must reconfirm their flights schedule, at least, 48 hours before the flight takes off calling the airline directly.

 As airlines can modify, re-program or even cancel their flights, customers will be ones responsible to make this flight reconfirmation.

 Although Blackstone Travel counts with automatic systems for the involuntary changes, passenger exempt Blackstone Travel from the derivative liability from involuntary changes suffered in their bookings.